The Holy Thief: Introduction to plot

 On 16 September 1144, Geoffrey de Mandeville's reign of terror in the Fens comes to an end when Geoffrey succumbs to an infection, brought on by a minor graze from an arrow.
 King Stephen had worked for a year to confine the marauding within a ring of forts and castles.
 In the heat of August, the one-time Earl of Essex went out without his chain mail and helmet at Burwell, northeast of Cambridge, where an archer's arrow reached its target.
 Besides being stripped of his lands by King Stephen, he and his eldest son were excommunicate for his seizure of Ramsey Abbey, which he used as his headquarters.
 There was no place for him to be buried, so rejected was he from England and his religion.
 Empress Maud gave the title back to the younger namesake son, but she could not grant the lands – a fairly empty gesture.
-The rest of England was relieved as they learned by the passing of small bands of brigands looking for places to lay low, that they could again venture out without fear of seizure or murder by his organised band of brigands and marauders.
+The rest of England was relieved as they learned by the passing of small bands of brigands looking for places to lie low, that they could again venture out without fear of seizure or murder by his organised band of brigands and marauders.

 As de Mandeville is dying, his allies who hope to mend fences wrote grants returning church property to its owners, including Ramsey Abbey.
 Before the end of 1144, Abbot Walter gets word he again has an Abbey to lead in the Fens.
 He sends word to collect his prior and sub-prior, and ask all the monks to return, to rebuild their home after more than a year away.
 The devastation is so extensive, the brothers not only begin work themselves, but also reach out to their fellows in other Benedictine monasteries in England for aid.